furzepig/brachistochrone/_posts/books/2019/2019-03-14-the_uninhabitable_earth.md

 ---
 Concise, powerful.
 The kind of book that shifts public discourse.

-> That is the course we are speeding so blithely along—to more than four degrees Celsius of warming by the year 2100.15
+> That is the course we are speeding so blithely along — to more than four degrees Celsius of warming by the year 2100.

 > Those more panicked are often hardly less complacent, living instead through climate fatalism as though it were climate optimism.